// Tools

 Delete Upload Session

-Delete an upload session record.
-A confirmation prompt is shown unless --force is supplied.
+Drop a session record.
+The CLI prompts for confirmation unless --force is set.
 Use --dry-run to preview.

 bash